ywx649999311/EzTaoX/README.md

 ## EzTao*X*
-`EzTaoX` is designed to perform multi-wavelength/multi-band modeling of AGN light curves using Gaussian Processes (GPs). `EzTaoX` aims to establish a new framework that can utilize the multi-band coverage of modern time-domain surveys to simultaneously extract stochastic variability and inter-band time delay information from multi-band light curves, and at the same time provide significant improvement in computational speed in comparison to existing tools of similar capabilities.
+`EzTaoX` is a flexible framework for multi-wavelength and multi-survey AGN light-curve modeling using Gaussian Processes (GPs).
+Built on top of `tinygp`---a scalable GP library in `JAX`---`EzTaoX` is fast, modular, and integrates seamlessly with the `JAX` ecosystem for statistical inference and modern machine learning.

 > #### `EzTaoX` is under active development, breaking API changes are expected.